makerdao/community/governance/polls/templates/Generic/$GenericApprovalWithoutMajority - $date_MONTH_DD,_YYYY.md

 ## Outcomes

-**The non-'Abstain' option with the most votes is deemed the winner and the following actions will be taken:**
+**The non-'Abstain' option with the most votes is deemed the winner, if it represents a change from the status quo the following actions will be taken:**
 * This change will be included in an upcoming Executive Vote as the Protocol Engineering Core Unit's schedule allows.
 * It is expected that this Executive Vote will take place within 30 days of this poll passing, absent external factors.
 * If the Executive Vote passes, then these changes will become active in the Maker Protocol after the [GSM Pause Delay](https://manual.makerdao.com/parameter-index/core/param-gsm-pause-delay) has expired.

-**If the votes for the 'No' option equal or exceed the votes for the 'Yes' option then no further action will be taken at this time.**

 ---